 The congregation of Christ Church Rawdon is becoming younger and more diverse.
 Weekly attendance in-person and online averaged 54 in 2024 - that's a 40% increase from pre-covid [despite the parish losing 80 souls in the last five years].
-Ninety-nine worshipped in-person and live online at Easter, and more than 160 joined us in-person and live online for our Carol service [which has been viewed on Facebook over 1200 times].
+Ninety-nine read music to learn their parts and to learn to read a score.